25 years

 As part of our commitment to international clients and cross-border operations, we provide key resources in English on Mexico’s fintech regulatory framework.

-Access the full English translation of Mexico’s landmark Fintech Law, which establishes the legal framework for the operation, authorization, supervision, and compliance obligations of fintech institutions in Mexico.
+Access to the official English translation of the Fintech Law, which establishes the framework for the operation, authorization, supervision, and compliance of fintech institutions in Mexico.

-At bgbg, we are committed to supporting the global fintech community by providing accessible, high-quality legal insights tailored to cross-border needs.
+At bgbg, we are committed to supporting the global fintech community by providing accessible, high-quality legal content designed to facilitate decision-making in cross-border transactions.

-If you would like to receive these translations or learn how our Fintech and Regulatory Practice can assist your business in Mexico, please contact us.
+If you would like to receive these materials or learn more about how we can support your operations in Mexico, please don’t hesitate to contact us.

 More about Fintech